 We found 5 ear, nose and throat specialists who accept Medicare near Hixson, TN.

-Dr. Todd Fowler is an ear, nose and throat specialist in Hixson, TN.
-His average rating from his patients is 4.0 stars out of 5.
-Dr. Fowler honors Medicare insurance.
-He graduated from the University of Michigan Medical School.
+Dr. Todd Fowler's specialty is otolaryngology (ear, nose, and throat).
+He is rated 4.0 stars out of 5 by his patients.
+Dr. Fowler is in-network for Medicare insurance.
+He is a graduate of the University of Michigan Medical School.

 Dr. Joseph Motto is a Chattanooga, TN physician who specializes in otolaryngology (ear, nose, and throat).
-He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 He attended medical school at Mount Sinai School of Medicine.

-Dr. Christopher St. Charles is a specialist in otolaryngology (ear, nose, and throat).
-He works in Hixson, TN.
-On average, patients gave him a rating of 3.5 stars out of 5.
-He takes Medicare insurance.
+Dr. Christopher St. Charles is a physician who specializes in otolaryngology (ear, nose, and throat).
+Dr. St. Charles has received a 3.5 out of 5 star rating by his patients.
+He honors Medicare insurance.

 Conditions / Treatments